endpoints4s/talk/slides/index.md

 >     - Requires extra step in build
 >     - Generated code sometimes does not compile
 >     - Generated code may impose constraints on the way it can be used
+>     - Limited expressivity of the service definition language

 ### gRPC {.unnumbered}